craftcms/docs/docs/5.x/reference/twig/tags.md

     The allowed units are the same as those supported by the (unrelated) [`cache` tag](#cache).

 `on`
-:   Sets cache headers to a specific date.
+:   Sets cache headers to a specific date:

     - `{% expires on entry.expiryDate %}`
     - `{% expires on now|date_modify('midnight next friday') %}`